12 Top-Rated Things to Do in Snoqualmie, WA

 4. Ski at The Summit at Snoqualmie

 Winter downhill endeavors at The Summit at Snoqualmie are a half-hour drive east of town.
-This popular ski spot receives an influx of Seattle visitors as the closest resort to the city.
+This popular ski resort receives an influx of Seattle visitors as the closest resort to the city.
 It also attracts downhill enthusiasts from across the state as one of Washington's best ski resorts.

 But with four distinct ski areas covering a total of approximately 2,000 acres, there's plenty of room to make some turns.
 The four ski areas include Summit Central, Summit East, and Summit West.
 The fourth ski area, Alpental, caters to more advanced skiers on the other side of Interstate 90.

 The Summit at Snoqualmie offers the full resort experience.
 The base of each mountain features places to get warm, like cafeterias, lodges, and restaurants.
 The mountain also hosts special events throughout the season, including live music and freeride competitions.
+And, the six nights of night skiing throughout the week add something fun to do at night during the winter calendar.

 5. Partake in the Local Taste of Snoqualmie

 The Seattle food scene spills into Snoqualmie with a wide array of fine dining and memorable restaurants.
-Several of the best places to eat in Snoqualmie are at the town center, near the historic Snoqualmie Depot.
+Several of the best places to eat in Snoqualmie are in the town center, near the historic Snoqualmie Depot.
 However, two of the best restaurants are to the north, next to Snoqualmie Falls, both within the Salish Lodge.

 It should come as no surprise that this luxury resort also features delectable places to eat.
-And The Dining Room and The Attic at Salish Lodge deliver with locally sourced entrees and incredible views.
+And The Dining Room and The Attic at Salish Lodge deliver locally sourced entrees and incredible views.
 Both restaurants feature a casual atmosphere, with The Attic having more laid-back vibes.
 The Dining Room is increasingly popular for special events like birthdays and anniversaries.

 6. Float the Snoqualmie River